 Piston pin noise is similar to valve train noise.
 The noise is unique because you will hear a double knocking sound caused by the lack of oil and excessive clearance between the piston pin and the piston.
 A piston pin attaches the connecting rod to the piston.
 It is lubricated by oil which is sprayed onto the pin through a hole in the opposing cylinder’s connecting rod.

 This condition can only be remedied by replacing the piston pin bushings, possibly even the piston itself, along with solving the oil pressure or lubrication problem.
 Problems like this are usually a result of worn connecting rods and crankshaft bearings which reduce oil pressure.
 If you have this problem, it will result in major engine work in the four-figure cost range.

 A whining noise when an engine is running is usually an indication of a bearing that is on the verge of failure.
 This noise will increase as the engine RPMs increase.

 Remember, though, that there are multiple places in the engine where bearings are used.
 Thus, there are several items under the hood that can make this kind of whining sound.
-The water pump, air conditioner clutch bearing (which will only be heard when the compressor is not engaged), fan belt idler pulleys or belt tensioner, alternator and the power steering pump – these are all possible sources for whining sounds indicating future bearing failure.
+The water pump, air conditioner clutch bearing (which will only be heard when the compressor is not engaged), fan belt idler pulleys or belt tensioner, alternator, and the power steering pump – are all possible sources for whining sounds indicating future bearing failure.

 Whining from the power steering pump will get louder when turning the steering wheel from side to side, and the usual cause is low power steering fluid.
 A mechanic's stethoscope is the best way to diagnose the other bearing noises.
 Failure to repair any one of the items making a whining sound can result in a vehicle breakdown.